janheuer/anthem/README.md

 ```
 This verification mode only supports the `forward` direction.
 Passing the argument `--bypass-tightness` changes the verification problem to `Comp(Π) -> T`.

+For some example verification problems see the directories `simple_non_tight` and `transitive_finite` in `res/examples/ordered_completion/`.
+See the respective `README.md` files for details on the problems.

 ## License